guptashraddha2016/Face-Recognition-Using-Haar-Cascade/README.md

   3. Image File

  # Explaination
-   Using OpenCV python library detect a face and create a bounding box.
+   Using OpenCV python library detect a face and create a bounding box around the face.